Jake Heggie: Other early operas

 Again (with a libretto by Kevin Gregory) was commissioned and premiered by the EOS Orchestra in 2000, shortly before the premiere of Dead Man Walking.
-The opera involved domestic abuse and the four main characters from the television sitcom I Love Lucy in the context that Ricky Ricardo had become physically abusive toward his wife, Lucy.
+The opera involved domestic abuse and the four main characters from the television sitcom I Love Lucy.
+The context was that Ricky Ricardo had become physically abusive toward his wife, Lucy.

 The End of the Affair, commissioned by Houston Grand Opera in 2003 with a libretto by playwright Heather McDonald, is based on the novel of the same name by Graham Greene.
 Set in London during and just after World War II, the opera tells the story of Maurice Bendrix, a writer involved in an illicit love affair with Sarah Miles, the wife of a public servant.
 During one of their trysts, an air raid occurs: a bomb explodes that destroys the house and knocks Maurice unconscious.
 When Maurice comes to, Sarah leaves abruptly and vows never to see him again.
 Obsessed, jealous and angry, Maurice sets upon a journey to discover what happened and why he was abandoned that day.
 The work received its premiere in March 2004 at Houston Grand Opera.
-The opera was then extensively revised with additional libretto material added by Heggie and director Leonard Foglia.
+The opera was extensively revised with additional libretto material added by Heggie and director Leonard Foglia.
 The revised opera was performed at the Madison Opera in 2005, with further revisions made by Heggie and Foglia that same year at the Seattle Opera.

 In 2005, Heggie and McNally collaborated on At the Statue of Venus, commissioned by Opera Colorado to celebrate the opening of the Ellie Caulkins Opera House.
 Deemed "an operatic scene for soprano and piano," At the Statue of Venus is inspired by the great concert scenas of Haydn, Mozart, Beethoven, and Britten: an attractive woman waits in a museum by a statue of the Goddess of Love to meet a man she has never seen.
 Soprano Talise Trevigne has recorded the opera in its entirety, and its aria "A Lucky Child" is frequently performed in recital.